Apolipoprotein E

 Apolipoprotein E (Apo-E) is a protein involved in the metabolism of fats in the body of mammals.
-A subtype is implicated in the Alzheimer's disease and cardiovascular diseases.
+A subtype is implicated in Alzheimer's disease and cardiovascular diseases.
 It is encoded in humans by the gene APOE.

 Apo-E belongs to a family of fat-binding proteins called apolipoproteins.
 In the circulation, it is present as part of several classes of lipoprotein particles, including chylomicron remnants, VLDL, IDL, and some HDL.
-APOE interacts significantly with the low-density lipoprotein receptor (LDLR), which is essential for the normal processing (catabolism) of triglyceride-rich lipoproteins.
-In peripheral tissues, APOE is primarily produced by the liver and macrophages, and mediates cholesterol metabolism.
-In the central nervous system, Apo-E is mainly produced by astrocytes and transports cholesterol to neurons via APOE receptors, which are members of the low density lipoprotein receptor gene family.
+Apo-E interacts significantly with the low-density lipoprotein receptor (LDLR), which is essential for the normal processing (catabolism) of triglyceride-rich lipoproteins.
+In peripheral tissues, Apo-E is primarily produced by the liver and macrophages, and mediates cholesterol metabolism.
+In the central nervous system, Apo-E is mainly produced by astrocytes and transports cholesterol to neurons via Apo-E receptors, which are members of the low density lipoprotein receptor gene family.
 Apo-E is the principal cholesterol carrier in the brain.
-Apo-E is required for cholesterol transportation from astrocytes to neurons.
-APOE qualifies as a checkpoint inhibitor of the classical complement pathway by complex formation with activated C1q.
+Apo-E qualifies as a checkpoint inhibitor of the classical complement pathway by complex formation with activated C1q.

 Evolution

 Apolipoproteins are not unique to mammals.
 Many terrestrial and marine vertebrates have versions of them.
-It is believed that APOE arose via gene duplications of APOC1 before the fish-tetrapod split c.
-400 million years ago.
+It is believed that APOE arose via gene duplications of APOC1 before the fish–tetrapod split ca. 400 million years ago.
 Proteins similar in function have been found in choanoflagellates, suggesting that they are a very old class of proteins predating the dawn of all living animals.

-The three major human alleles (E4, E3, E2) arose after the primate-human split around 7.5 million years ago.
+The three major human alleles (E4, E3, E2) arose after the primate–human split around 7.5 million years ago.
 These alleles are the by-product of non-synonymous mutations which led to changes in functionality.
 The first allele to emerge was E4.
-After the primate-human split, there were four amino acid changes in the human lineage, three of which had no effect on protein function (V174L, A18T, A135V).
+After the primate–human split, there were four amino acid changes in the human lineage, three of which had no effect on protein function (V174L, A18T, A135V).
 The fourth substitution (T61R) traded a threonine for an arginine altering the protein's functionality.
-This substitution occurred somewhere in the 6 million year gap between the primate-human split and the Denisovan-human split, since exactly the same substitutions were found in Denisovan APOE.
+This substitution occurred somewhere in the 6 million year gap between the primate–human split and the Denisovan–human split, since exactly the same substitutions were found in Denisovan APOE.

 About 220,000 years ago, a cysteine to arginine substitution took place at amino acid 112 (Cys112Arg) of the APOE4 gene, and this resulted in the E3 allele.
-Finally, 80,000 years ago, another arginine to cysteine substitution at amino acid 158 (Arg158Cys) of the APOE3 gene created the E2 allele.
+Finally, 80,000 years ago, an arginine to cysteine substitution at amino acid 158 (Arg158Cys) of the APOE3 gene created the E2 allele.

 Structure

 Gene

-The gene, APOE, is mapped to chromosome 19 in a cluster with apolipoprotein C1 (APOC1) and the apolipoprotein C2 (APOC2).
+The gene, APOE, is mapped to chromosome 19 in a cluster with the apolipoprotein C1 (APOC1) gene and the apolipoprotein C2 (APOC2) gene.
 The APOE gene consists of four exons and three introns, totaling 3597 base pairs.
 APOE is transcriptionally activated by the liver X receptor (an important regulator of cholesterol, fatty acid, and glucose homeostasis) and peroxisome proliferator-activated receptor γ, nuclear receptors that form heterodimers with retinoid X receptors.
 In melanocytic cells APOE gene expression may be regulated by MITF.